 - Captain Ersatz: The Infinite Crisis OMACs for the X-Men's Prime Sentinels; both are human beings involuntarily transformed into Cape Busters through nanotechnology.

-- As well as the new 52 series.
-In a case of history unfortunately repeating itself, both series were cancelled after only 8 issues.
+- The New 52 series, in a case of history repeating itself, was cancelled after only 8 issues.

 - Cyberpunk: The original series was set in pretty much this kind of future before cyberpunk even became a widely used term.